sequencemedia/fat-json/README.md

 }
 ```

-... it's harder to see how to transform back from a `String` to a `BigInt` without additional information
+It's hard to argue with the simplicity of transforming from a `BigInt` to a `String` but it's harder to see how we should transform back from a `String` to a `BigInt` without some _additional information_

+#### A typical reviver function

+Should we transform every `String`?

 ```javascript
 function reviver (key, value) {